RuqayyahSara/youtube_searchApi/README.md

-# Redux Simple Project
+# React & Redux: Simple Project

-Simple project using React and Redux Middleware
+Using React and Redux Middleware

-Using Youtube Search API.

 ####Git#####
 Checkout this repo, install dependencies, then start the gulp process with the following: